Singer Ingrid Andress says she was drunk during panned MLB anthem performance, will get treatment

 “I'm checking myself into a facility today to get the help I need,” she wrote in an Instagram post.
 “That was not me last night.
 I apologize to MLB, all the fans, and this country I love so much for that rendition.”

-Country singer Ingrid Andress has gone viral for her widely panned performance of the national anthem at the 2024 MLB Home Run Derby.
+A representative for Andress said there will be no additional comment at this time.

 On Monday night, the four-time Grammy nominee belted an a cappella version of "The Star-Spangled Banner," an incredibly challenging song to sing.
-Clips of her less-than-popular rendition at teh Globe Life Field in Arlington, Texas, have since made the rounds on social media.
+Clips of her less-than-popular rendition at the Globe Life Field in Arlington, Texas, went viral.

+Sports Illustrated writer Alex Carr posted on X, formerly Twitter, "I'm so sorry, I'm sure Ingrid Andress is a wonderful person, but that was one of the worst national anthems I think I've ever heard in my whole life."

 Andress, 32, began her career as a Nashville songwriter, penning songs for performers across genres, including Bebe Rexha's "Girl in the Mirror," Halestorm's "Conflicted," and the critically acclaimed "Boys," which became an international hit for British singer Charli XCX.